 In addition, the impact of any epidemic, pandemic or natural disaster, or widespread fear that such events may occur, could negatively affect the global economy, as well as the economies of individual countries, the financial performance of individual companies and sectors, and the markets in general in significant and unforeseeable ways.
 Any such impact could adversely affect the prices and liquidity of the securities and other instruments in which a Fund invests, which in turn could negatively impact the Fund's performance and cause losses on your investment in a Fund.
 Recent examples include pandemic risks related to COVID-19 and aggressive measures taken worldwide in response by governments, including closing borders, restricting international and domestic travel, restrictions on businesses or other activities whose operations are deemed likely to encourage the spread of a virus, including curtailments of operations and reductions in staff and the downstream effects of those restrictions, and the imposition of prolonged guarantines of large populations.
-The impact of the COVID-19 pandemic or future pandemics could be short term or may last for extended periods of time, and in either case could result in far reaching and unanticipated consequences and cause a substantial economic downturn or recession.
+The impact of a pandemic could be short term or last for extended periods and could result in far reaching and unanticipated consequences.